tapiwamwila/Computing_Artifact/README.md

 - **Catchment attributes**: Static attributes of each basin (soil properties, land cover, elevation, climate indices, etc.), which can be useful for hydrologic modeling (though in this project the focus is on time series data and the LSTM model does not explicitly use these static features).

 In total, CAMELS includes data for 671 basins in the contiguous United States, with records spanning multiple decades (most basins have data from the 1980s-2000s).
 This project uses the time series data from CAMELS to train the LSTM.
 Typically, the data is split into a training period and a testing (validation) period.
 For example, one might train on data from 1980-2000 and test on 2000-2010 for a given basin, to evaluate how well the model predicts unseen data.

-*Please ensure you have downloaded and extracted the CAMELS data and configured the paths as described above before training the model.* The repository does not include the dataset due to size and licensing constraints.

 ## How to Train and Evaluate the Model